Intellectual-Activities/Roblox-stream-proof-ESP/README.md

 The hybrid approach also allows the project to combine external rendering with functionality normally only implemented through Internal cheats.
 Future versions could expand beyond ESP into a complete external style interface controlling internal features such as autofarming, kill aura, Remote vulnerabilities, and other features which REAL externals cannot replicate all while being stream proof.

+## What does stream proof mean?

+Stream proof means the ESP overlay is excluded from supported screen capture methods.
+The ESP can remain visible on your monitor while being hidden from applications capturing the game window or display.

+This is useful when recording, streaming, sharing your screen, or taking screenshots because the captured output can show the game without the ESP overlay.

+> **Note:** Whether the overlay is hidden depends on the capture method and application.
+No implementation can guarantee compatibility with every possible capture method.

+## What apps does this work for?

+The stream proof functionality is designed to work with common capture applications and methods, including:

+* Discord screen sharing
+* OBS and other recording/streaming software
+* Screenshot and screen capture utilities
+* Game/window capture
+* Many other applications that use standard Windows capture APIs

+Compatibility can vary depending on the application's capture method and settings.

 ## Notes

 - The Lua collector and external application must both be running for the ESP to update correctly.